emosy/streameasy-1340/README.md

 * Adds the ability for the stream destination to be saved automatically upon change
 * Adds an indicator to show the user the current Stream Destination on the main screen
 * Adds the ability for the Stream Destination indicator to change color based on whether it's setup or not
+* Adds required UI for the user to provide stream location
+* Adds required UI for the user to edit stream settings
+* 'Stream' button begins and ends streaming
+* Error dialogue appears when streaming fails
+* 'Stream' button turns red while streaming to better convey status (as opposed to blinking white)
+* Full screen live camera preview
+* 'Stream' button to toggle video streaming
 ### Bug Fixes
 * Fixes a bug that required the app to be restarted after the stream has ended to be able to initiate another stream.
 * Fixed a bug where the Stream Destination text on the main menu wouldn't change after updating the settings.